dimitri-nicolo/calico/maintenance/performance/ebpf/install.md

 EKS provides at the time of writing are too old for eBPF mode.

-The easiest way to start an EKS cluster that meets eBPF mode's requirements is to use Amazon's [Bottlerocket](https://aws.amazon.com/bottlerocket/) OS, instead of the default.
-Bottlerocket is a container-optimised OS with an emphasis on security; it has a version of the kernel which is compatible with eBPF mode.
+The easiest way to start an EKS cluster that meets eBPF mode's requirements is to use Amazon's
+{% include open-new-window.html text='Bottlerocket' url='https://aws.amazon.com/bottlerocket/' %} OS, instead of the default.
+Bottlerocket is a
+container-optimised OS with an emphasis on security; it has a version of the kernel which is compatible with eBPF mode.

-for example, to create a 4-node test cluster with a Bottlerocket node group, run the command below.
+For example, to create a 4-node test cluster with a Bottlerocket node group, run the command below.
 When using `eksctl` it is important to use the config-file approach to creating a cluster in order to set the additional IAM permissions that Bottlerocket requires.